On this page:

 Dismissals

 A program may wish to dismiss a student for a number of reasons, including willful misrepresentation to gain admission to graduate study, breaches of academic integrity, academic failure, or behavior destructive to the welfare of the academic community.
 Dismissals are recommended by the degree program and are not final until approved by the Office of Graduate Studies, Arts & Sciences.
-Any student who believes their dismissal was undeserved may appeal to the Vice Dean of Graduate Education within 14 calendar days.
+Any student who believes their dismissal was undeserved may appeal to the Vice Dean of Graduate Studies within 14 calendar days.
 Except for circumstances justifying immediate dismissal, a student may not be dismissed on the basis of academic performance without the opportunity to return to good standing during an identified period of probation.

 For details of these or any other policies of the Office of Graduate Studies, Arts & Sciences, please visit the Policies & Procedures page.